JustOscarJ1/valorant_lineup_calculator/README.md

 ## Contributing

-Contributions to the tool are welcome!
-If you encounter any issues or have suggestions for improvements, please create an issue or submit a pull request.
+Contributions to the code are currently closed, however if you have any ideas, issues or suggestions please open an issue.

 ## License